Cebisile073/Titanic-Survival/README.md

 ## Results

-The performance of each model is evaluated using metrics such as accuracy, precision, recall, and F1-score.
-The best-performing model is selected based on these metrics.
+The performance of the model is evaluated using metrics such as accuracy, precision, recall, and F1-score.
+The model yield 83% Accuracy.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.